What Are Machine Identities? Security Risks & Management Guide

 This is the right architectural pattern.
 The problem is how developers use it.

 Attackers who compromise one workload inherit all permissions attached to its identity.
 If that identity has admin access to S3 buckets, RDS databases, or Lambda functions, the blast radius multiplies instantly.
-This is lateral movement through inherited permissions-attackers don't need to steal additional credentials when the compromised identity already has overprivileged access.
+This is lateral movement through inherited permissions: attackers do not need to steal additional credentials when the compromised identity already has overprivileged access.

-While 80% of leadership believe dormant or orphaned machine accounts are tracked, barely 50% of practitioners confirm it-a critical perception gap.
-Those orphaned identities represent attack surface that leadership doesn't know exists and security teams cannot defend.
+Research across enterprise environments shows a significant gap between leadership perception and practitioner reality when it comes to tracking dormant or orphaned machine accounts.
+Those orphaned identities represent attack surface that leadership does not know exists and security teams cannot defend.

 Machine Identity vs. Human Identity: Why Your IAM Strategy Falls Short